INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-good-practice.md

 ### Requirement: INSPIRE View Service linking

+- Within the element `gmd:URL` linking to a view service, the URL shall point to the response of a "Get View Service Metadata" request of the service providing access to this data set (e.g. the "GetCapabilities" document in the case of an OGC:WMS service).

 | Requirement | /req/view-linkage |
 |---|---|
 | A | A Resource Locator to an INSPIRE View Service providing view access to the described data set or data set series SHALL be given.
 It SHALL be encoded using the `/gmd:MD_Metadata/gmd:distributionInfo/gmd:MD_Distribution/gmd:transferOptions/gmd:MD_DigitalTransferOptions/gmd:onLine/gmd:CI_OnlineResource` element. |